MicrosoftDocs/azure-docs/articles/global-secure-access/how-to-simulate-remote-network.md

 ### Create a remote network

-You need the public IP addresses of your virtual network gateway.
+You'll need the public IP addresses of your virtual network gateway.
 These IP addresses can be found by browsing to the Configuration page of your virtual network gateway.
 You complete the following steps twice and create a link for both your primary and secondary connections.

 VNG represents customer premise equipment (CPE).
 LNG represents Global Secure Access edge.

 - Local BGP IP - Private IP address to be used for BGP service on the GSA gateway.
-The control here is given to the customer so they can choose the IP on GSA side which doesn’t overlap with their on-premise network.
+The control here is given to the customer so they can choose the IP on GSA side that doesn’t overlap with their on-premises network.
 When connecting Azure gateway to GSA, use the local network gateway’s (LNG) BGP IP address as Local BGP IP in Entra portal.
-- Peer BGP IP – Private IP address to be used for BGP service on customer’s on-premise device.
+- Peer BGP IP – Private IP address to be used for BGP service on customer’s on-premises device.
 When connecting Azure gateway to GSA, use the virtual network gateway’s (VNG) BGP IP address as Peer BGP IP in Entra portal.
 - Link ASN is the local ASN i.e. ASN of customer premise equipment (CPE).
 Since VNG represents CPE, so enter the ASN of VNG here.